rafatoullie/Cloud-Server-for-ICT171/DOCUMENTATION.md

 This assignment took me longer than expected as I made the mistake of not securing my server beforehand, however this turned out to be a net positive as it resulted in me redoing the entire process by following the instructions I wrote in this document.
 It allowed me to iron out mistakes and update a few lines.

 My blog site is not fully functional with an automated backup script.
 I created it using Wordpress and I got my domain name from Route53.
+domain: blog.rafataws.com